Chris Wallace Says Republicans ‘Are Having Trouble With The Facts’ In Impeachment Inquiry

 On Friday, Fox News anchor Chris Wallace discussed Republican concerns about the impeachment inquiry into President Donald Trump, Mediaite reports.

 The host appeared on America’s Newsroom to weigh in on allegations raised by GOP lawmakers and White House Adviser Kellyanne Conway.
-Conway and Republicans in the United States Congress claim that the process is lacking transparency, demanding that House Democrats hold public hearings.
+Conway and Republicans in Congress claim that the process is lacking transparency, demanding that House Democrats hold public hearings.

 According to Wallace, Republicans are complaining about “process” because the facts are simply not on their side.